 Our Educational Content is Not Meant or Intended for Medical Advice or Treatment

-Zinc is a type of trace minerals that’s involved in enzymes to help grow protein.
+Zinc is a type of a trace mineral that’s involved in enzymes to help grow protein.
 If you lack zinc, you’d eventually suffer from hair loss when unaddressed.
 Next, we have biotin.
-It’s a B vitamin that works hand in hand with protein to strengthen the hair, making it thicker and stronger.
-Vitamin B6 is needed by almost all the proteins in the body, including the skin, nails and muscles.
-Hair is made up of keratin – a subtype of collagen which is also protein.
+It’s a B-vitamin that works hand in hand with protein to strengthen the hair, making it thicker and stronger.
+Vitamin B6 is needed by almost all the proteins in the body, including the skin, nails, and muscles.
+Hair is made up of keratin – a subtype of collagen which is also a protein.

 Another sign of unhealthy hair is its being brittle.
 Silica is essential to maintaining your hair’s durability.
 It’s primarily found in leafy vegetables and whole grains.
 However, silica depletes as we age, so it would be best to take supplements with the micronutrient.

 Discover the key nutrients that prevent hair loss and learn more Body Conditions from Dr. Berg Video Blog.

 *Any comments on our blog or websites relating to weight loss results may or may not be typical and your results will vary depending on your diet and exercise habits.